 5. Volume indicators

 Volume indicators are used to confirm the strength of trends.
-Lack of confirmation may warn of a reversal.
+A lack of confirmation may warn of a reversal.
 Some of the more sophisticated indicators that compare volume and price movements are Rate of Change (Volume), On Balance Volume, Force Index, Accumulation Distribution, Chaikin Oscillator, Money Flow Index, Chaikin Money Flow.

 Other trading indicators